IngloriousCoderz/java-web-frameworks/README.md

 Spring + Struts.
 We inject Actions in the struts.xml as Spring beans and prove how flexible it is to inject a property without specifying how it is constructed or which implementation is chosen.

+## springmvc

+An exercise on SpringMVC, both as an MVC architecture for JSP-based websites and RESTful web services.

 ## hiberstruts

 Next we introduce Hibernate and integrate it with Struts2.
 We show two different ways of marking objects as persistent entities (through XML or annotations) and provide a ServletContextListener as a best practice to initialize Hibernate at startup.